 The Harop unmanned combat aerial vehicle (UCAV) has been developed from the Harpy unmanned aerial vehicle (UAV), also developed by the IAI.
 This combat drone was unveiled in India at the Aero-India show in February 2009.

 Harop loitering munition orders and deliveries

-In September 2009, the Indian Air Force (IAF) purchased 10 Harops from the IAI under a $100m contract, which entered service in 2011.
+In September 2009, the Indian Air Force (IAF) purchased ten Harops from IAI under a $100m contract.

 During the same month, Germany purchased an undisclosed number of the Harop loitering munition systems from IAI.
 The German variant will be developed in cooperation with Rheinmetall Defence for the German Armed Forces.
-The German Ministry of Defence (MoD) had earlier funded the development of Harop as per their specific requirements.
+The German Ministry of Defence (MoD) had earlier funded the development of Harop according to their specific requirements.
 The UCAV has also been ordered by the Israeli armed forces.

 Loitering munitions system design

 The Harop has been developed to perform suppression of enemy air defence (SEAD) operations.
 The munition system measures 2m in length and has a wingspan of 3m.

 The Harop system consists of the munition units, transportable launchers and a mission control shelter, which provides real-time access to control the Harop by a man-in-the-loop.